DNPLab/DNPLab/docs/source/examples.rst

 In this example, the data from an inversion recovery experiment is analyzed to extract the longitudinal relaxation time T1 from the polarization build up.
 This example uses the example script: *example_process_IRbruker.py*.

-First, import the experimental data (Bruker format) (if dnplab is installed through pip, ignore the first two lines):
+First, import the experimental data (Bruker format) (if DNPlab is installed through pip, ignore the first two lines):

 .. code-block:: python